NicolasAGV/PCA-and-K-means---Cars-Price/README.md

 # PCA-and-K-means---Cars-Price

-We want to explore a datasheet specs of cars.
-First we use PCA to help the K-means clustering later.
+Using data of cars specifications we want to get a deeper understanding about the importance of each feature when trying to abstract the data in order to cluster it.
+For that porpouse we will use two tools from unsupervised learning: PCA and K-means.